These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Timur Bekmambetov.
 Perf.
 James McAvoy, Angelina Jolie, Morgan Freeman, Terence Stamp, Common.
 Universal, 2008.
 Based on the comic book series by Mark Millar & J.G.
 Jones.

-Synopsis: James McAvoy stars as Wesley, a regular white guy who finds out one day he shares his (dead?) father’s super-human assassin skills.
+Synopsis: James McAvoy stars as Wesley, a regular guy who finds out one day he shares his (dead?) father’s super-human assassin skills.
 He gets trained by other bad-ass assassins (Angelina Jolie, etc.).
 There are several scenes set in a warehouse library, including the final showdown fight, but no librarian to be seen (or shot at).

 Related post: Missed opportunities in ‘Wanted’ and ‘Phenomenon’